Was Russell Wilson’s Game Thrown Off By Ciara’s Ex?

 — Russell Wilson (@DangeRussWilson) January 15, 2017

-[Featured image by Olivier Douliery/Getty Images.]
+[Featured Image by Olivier Douliery/Getty Images]